MohsenZand/ObjectBox/README.md

 ## Preparation
 Set the 'PATH' in '/data/coco.yaml'  and 'VOC.yaml'\
-Set the project flag in flag_sets.py
+Set the 'project' flag in flag_sets.py

 ## Training